NicoAbr/data_recovery/README.md

 data_recovery.py is an function, which can find different deleted data types from an hard drive image.
-The function searches for specific byte constructs and write the data related parts in new files.
+The function searches for specific byte constructs and writes the data related parts in new files.
 Datatypes which can be recovered, are: *.AVI, *.JPG, *.WAV, *.PNG, *.FLAC

 The informations for *.AVI data are found in https://en.wikipedia.org/wiki/Resource_Interchange_File_Format